Consultation and cooperation in the workplace

 A larger-sized stationary retailer has been through two reorganisations in the past 5 years.
 Each time, management consulted with employees before any restructuring decisions were made.
 They did so by setting up a structured framework for meetings between managers and staff.
 Some meetings were 1-on-1 and some were in teams.

 Management made a conscious decision to be open and honest about the problems they were having.
 They asked employees to analyse their own roles and the roles they thought were needed for the future.
 They also asked each team to consider sales and financial data and suggest ways they could respond to lower sales.

 The process took 3 to 4 months each time.
 The business believes it was worth it because the restructuring went smoothly and the employees who stayed with the business remained engaged and committed to it.

 Requirements to consult with employees about significant changes in the workplace are set out in legislation, awards and enterprise agreements.

-Consultation about impacts of coronavirus
+Consultation about the impacts of coronavirus

 In 2020 many employees' work arrangements changed because of the impacts of coronavirus.
 The Fair Work Act and awards were temporarily changed to give employers and employees extra flexibility with respect to hours, work location and stand downs.
 Some of these temporary provisions contain specific consultation requirements that must be followed.

-Best practice employers communicate with employees about the business impacts of coronavirus and consult with employees about how they might pivot their operations and respond to new opportunities.
+Best practice employers communicate with employees about the business impacts of coronavirus and consult with employees about how they might change their operations and respond to new opportunities.
 These consultations helped many businesses gain the buy-in needed to quickly adapt to new or different ways of working.